Wildflower Hikes & Trails in Central Oregon

 Why it shines: Desert blooms against iconic rock formations

 Before summer heat settles in, Smith Rock’s lower elevation trails come alive with desert wildflowers.
-The River Trail and Mesa Verde paths offer colorful views without the steep climbs.
+The River Trail and Rim Rock Trail also offer colorful views of this state park.

 Look for: